tabdulradi/mazboot/README.md

 ## Acknowledgements

-This library is inspired by [Refined](https://github.com/fthomas/refined) and tries to provide similar functionality, but using Scala 3 constructs instead of relying on macros.
+This library is inspired by [Refined](https://github.com/fthomas/refined) and tries to provide similar functionality using Scala 3 constructs.